That data set is available to download for research and exploration.

 In the weeks that followed, it became clear that hundreds of public entities ranging from small towns to state governments across the South paid homage to the Confederacy in some way.
 But there was no comprehensive database of such symbols, leaving the extent of Confederate iconography supported by public institutions largely a mystery.

 In an effort to assist the efforts of local communities to re-examine these symbols, the SPLC launched a study to catalog them.
-For the final tally, the researchers excluded nearly 2,600 markers, battlefields, museums, cemeteries and other places or symbols that are largely historical in nature.
+For the final tally, the researchers excluded thousands of monuments, markers or other tributes that were on or in battlefields, museums, cemeteries and other places that are largely historical in nature.
+In this second edition of the report, the SPLC has identified monuments and symbols not included in the first report and removed those reported erroneously.

 Here are the most salient findings:

-1. There are at least 1,503 symbols of the Confederacy in public spaces.
+1. There are more than 1,700 symbols of the Confederacy in public spaces.

-The study identified 1,503 publicly sponsored symbols honoring Confederate leaders, soldiers or the Confederate States of America in general.
-These include monuments and statues; flags; holidays and other observances; and the names of schools, highways, parks, bridges, counties, cities, lakes, dams, roads, military bases, and other public works.
-Many of these are prominent displays in major cities; others, like the Stonewall Jackson Volunteer Fire and Rescue Department in Manassas, Virginia, are little known.
+The study identified 1,728 publicly sponsored symbols honoring Confederate leaders, soldiers or the Confederate States of America in general.
+These include monuments and statues; flags; holidays and other observances; and the names of schools, highways, parks, bridges, counties, cities, lakes, dams, roads, military bases and other public works.
+Many of these are prominent displays in major cities and at state capitols; others, like the Stonewall Jackson Volunteer Fire and Rescue Department in Manassas, Virginia, are little known.

-2. There are at least 109 public schools named after prominent Confederates, many with large African-American student populations.
+2. There are 100 public schools named after prominent Confederates.

-3. There are more than 700 Confederate monuments and statues on public property throughout the country, the vast majority in the South.
+3. There are nearly 800 Confederate monuments and statues on public property throughout the country, the vast majority in the South.

 Many of these are memorials to Confederate soldiers, typically inscribed with colorful language extolling their heroism and valor, or, sometimes, the details of particular battles or local units.
 Some go further, however, to glorify the Confederacy’s cause.
-For example, in Anderson County, South Carolina, a monument erected in 1902 reads, in part: “The world shall yet decide, in truth’s clear, far-off light, that the soldiers who wore the gray, and died with Lee, were in the right.”
+For example, in Abbeville, South Carolina, a monument erected in 1906 is inscribed with a poem that reads, in part: “The world shall yet decide, in truth’s clear, far-off light, that the soldiers who wore the gray, and died with Lee, were in the right.”

-These monuments are found in a total of 31 states and the District of Columbia.
-Outside of the seceding states, the states with the most are Kentucky (41) and Missouri (14), two states to which the Confederacy laid claim.
-Monuments are also found in states far from the Confederacy, including Arizona (2) and even Massachusetts (1), a stalwart of the Union during the Civil War.
+These monuments are found in a total of 24 states including the District of Columbia.
+Outside of the seceding states, the states with the most are Kentucky (24), Missouri (13) and West Virginia (9).
+Monuments are also found in states far from the Confederacy, including California (7) and Arizona (4).
+There was even a Confederate monument in Massachusetts, a stalwart of the Union during the Civil War, but it was removed from Georges Island in Boston Harbor in 2017.

 4. There were two major periods in which the dedication of Confederate monuments and other symbols spiked — the first two decades of the 20th century and during the civil rights movement.

 Southerners began honoring the Confederacy with statues and other symbols almost immediately after the Civil War.
 The first Confederate Memorial Day, for example, was dreamed up by the wife of a Confederate soldier in 1866.
-In 1886 Jefferson Davis laid the cornerstone of the Confederate Memorial Monument in a prominent spot on the state Capitol grounds in Montgomery, Alabama.
-There has been a steady stream of dedications in the 150 years since that time.
+That same year, Jefferson Davis laid the cornerstone of the Confederate Memorial Monument in a prominent spot on the state Capitol grounds in Montgomery, Alabama.

 But two distinct periods saw a significant rise in the dedication of monuments and other symbols.